eclipse-edc/Connector/CONTRIBUTING.md

     * _Intellectual Property Validation_ verifying the [Eclipse CLA](#eclipse-contributor-agreement) has been signed as
       well as commits have been signed-off and
-    * _Continuous Integration_ performing various test proving functional integrity and alignment with our coding conventions.
+    * _Continuous Integration_ performing various test
+      conventions.

 ### Contact Us